 Manila, officially known as the City of Manila, is the capital city of the Philippines and also the second-largest city in terms of population.
 With over 1.8 million inhabitants, the city is very urbanized and won the award for the world’s most densely populated city a few years ago.
 Before the arrival of the Spaniards, Manila was referred to by surrounding communities as Ginto (meaning land of gold) or Suvarnadvipa, and became formally known as the Kingdom of Maynila or the “Kota Seludong.”
 After the arrival of the Spaniards, the name Maynila was hispanized and became Manila.

 The city serves as the nation’s commercial, political, social, and cultural hub.
 For more than four centuries, Manila has served as the capital of the Philippines and as both the country’s main port of entry and the hub of its economic growth.
-It only ever lost the title of the capital city to Quezon but got it back after a few years.
-Since the city’s devastation during World War II and its reconstruction, it has had tremendous economic growth; nevertheless; as a result, it is also afflicted with the typical urban issues of pollution, traffic congestion, and overpopulation.
+It once lost the title of capital city to Quezon but got it back after a few years.
+Since the city’s devastation during World War II and its reconstruction, it has had tremendous economic growth; nevertheless, as a result, it is also afflicted with the typical urban issues of pollution, traffic congestion, and overpopulation.
 The overpopulation faced by the city is caused by the constant rural-urban migration of the inhabitants of the Philippines.

 Manila’s architectural styles reflect American, Spanish, Chinese, and Malay influences, a testament to how diverse the city truly is.
 The city is also the Philippines’ center for trade and finance, as most of the imports and exports of the country pass through the city’s port.
 Tourism is also an important part of the city’s economy, welcoming over a million tourists each year.
 The city is home to several museums and buildings that explain its history, malls and shopping centers to find the perfect souvenirs, parks, beaches, volcanoes, good food, and a very exciting street life.